Overview

 Managing the Integration

 Navigate to Settings → Integrations to view the sync status for each source directly on the list, including last sync time, number of indexed items, and any errors.
-Click Configure on a source for more details.Rotating Service Account Keys
+Click Settings on a source for more details and sync history.Rotating Service Account Keys

 It’s recommended to rotate service account keys every 90 days.- Create a new key in Google Cloud Console